 Lögdö Bruk is one of the best-preserved ironworks in this area of Sweden.
 It dates back to the 17th century and was in operation for almost 200 years.
 Little A kept on sleeping so we took turns taking short walks to explore the area.
 But it took us a second drive to reach the old ironworks.
 This is a really impressive structure and a stop we can recommend if you are in the area.

 Sundsvall City Centre

 We were almost back in Sundsvall again before Little A had had enough sleep.
 This left us with one last place to explore and that was the centre of Sundsvall.
 After finding a parking spot, we set out to find the dragons.
 The street art in Sundsvall consists of several colourful dragon statues.
 This was another highlight for Little A, she really loved to find all her “Dinosaurs”.
 It wasn’t until the late afternoon before we felt a need to get back to the tent and get some rest from the heat.
 Sometimes nice weather might be too good for longer explorations.

 Deciding the Next Stop

 We were about to go to sleep for our second and last night in Sundsvall.
 Little A had already fallen asleep when we looked at the maps and possible accommodations.
 One phone call later, we had arranged for a camping cabin outside of Örnsköldsvik for two nights.
-Under normal circumstances this would mean a two hour drive north, but course there were several stops we wanted to make along the route.
+Under normal circumstances, this would mean a two-hour drive north, but of course, there were several stops we wanted to make along the route.